St9rinsky/St9rinsky/README.md

 * 👋 Hi, I’m Sello Letswalo.
 * 🏫 I'm currently a computer science student at UNISA.
-* 😄 I'm a big fan of Excel, SQL, Tableau, and Power BI
+* 😄 I'm a big fan of Excel, SQL and Power BI.
 * 👀 I’m also an aspiring data analyst who enjoys documenting his learning journey.
-* 🌱 I’m currently learning data storytelling and building predictive models.
+* 🌱 I’m currently learning data storytelling and building dashboards
 * 💞️ I’m open to collaborate on data analysis projects; internships or otherwise.

 ## Skills and Tools: <div>